-In 2020, \$47.40 and in 2021, \$48.30 are the minimum charges for which the customer will be entitled to use 10 CCF of water in the three month period stated in the permit.
+In 2021, \$48.30 is the minimum charge for which the customer will be entitled to use 10 CCF of water in the three month period stated in the permit.
 Water in excess of such allowance will be billed at the rate above stated, and the bill will be due and payable when rendered.
 If the service is installed at anytime during a billing period, the minimum charge will be prorated.